rstiller/vagrant-docker/README.md

-If you make changes to the Dockerfile you need to stop and remove the docker container, rebuilt the image and start a new container.
+If you make changes to the Dockerfile you need to stop and remove the docker container, rebuild the image and start a new container.

 from a linux host: